Services · Hybrid Models

 Lead optimisation

 Hybrid models score compounds using both structural features and biological assay signals — letting you flag and deprioritize toxic candidates early, before committing to costly in vivo studies.
-Fewer bad compounds make it further down the pipeline.
+Compounds with unfavorable profiles are filtered out earlier in the development process.

 Mechanistic validation